MikeyFalk/Lab02-jQuery-Selectors-Events/README.md

     + Number and name of feature: feature lab 3 number 4 Sort the images
     + Estimate of time needed to complete: hour 1
     + Start time: 7:47 pm
-    + Finish time:  pm
+    + Finish time:  9:05 pm
-    + Actual time needed to complete:
+    + Actual time needed to complete: 1.5ish hours

 + About

-+ Author
++ Author:

++ Michael Falk and Stacy Burris

 + License